SaswatPadhi/saswatpadhi.github.io/index.md

 <div id='bio' class='pure-u-1 pure-u-md-22-24' markdown='1'>

 I am a <span class='color-medium-accent'>senior software engineer</span>
-in the [chromeOS] performance team at Google.
+in the [chromeOS] organization at Google.
 Prior to that, I was an <span class='color-medium-accent'>applied scientist</span>
 in the [Automated Reasoning Group][ARG] at [Amazon Web Services][AWS].